CtrlK

 Distinctiveness Conflict Risk

-Carves out a clear niche focused specifically on React composition and architecture patterns, distinct from general React development, styling, testing, or state management skills.
-The specific mention of compound components, render props, boolean prop proliferation, and React 19 API changes makes it unlikely to conflict with other skills.
+Highly distinctive with a clear niche focused specifically on React composition and architecture patterns.
+The specific mention of compound components, render props, boolean prop proliferation, and React 19 API changes makes it unlikely to conflict with general React skills or other frontend skills.

 3 / 3